 In the future, we would like to explore more efficient methods of reducing the data size for transmission from server to client.
-In particular, geometry compression algorithms (i.e., [4]) could alleviate bandwidth constraints.
+In particular, geometry compression algorithms (e.g., [4]) could alleviate bandwidth constraints.
+We would also like to add a more advanced depth culling algorithm to avoid manual parameter tuning and add user-controlled cutting planes to facilitate exploration further.
 Another area of future research is to extend our system to render isosurfaces and to explore the visualization of time-varying data in a progressive manner.